KEY INFORMATION

 Assessing females for ASD

 Over the past two years, enquiries to our service relating to females have outnumbered those for males.
 Many people want to ensure that we have specific expertise in this field, given the differences in how ASD is expressed.
 We have extensive experience of assessing not only females but also persons who identify as gender neutral or transgender.
+We are now very experienced when it comes to recognising what is commonly referred to as 'masking' and differentiating between this and more naturalistic social skills.

 Pre School Children and children with learning disabilities

 Assessing pre-school children is a complex process.
-We believe that this work is best undertaken by a traditional multidisciplinary team, hosted within the NHS or a similar organisation.
+We believe that this work is best undertaken by a full multidisciplinary team, hosted within the NHS or a similar organisation.
 The assessing team must have strong links with nurseries and other relevant settings, and have the capacity to map a child's general developmental profile due to the wide band of 'normal' presentations in infancy.
 The same is true for children who have, or are suspected of having, significant additional developmental needs such as global learning difficulties or a language impairment.
-We cannot currently offer this type of intensive input, so our assessments focus on school-aged children with otherwise typical learning and language profiles
+We cannot currently offer this type of intensive input, so our assessments focus on school-aged children with otherwise typical learning and language profiles.

 Independence